aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 ![Figure: Ansible Inventory Folder Structure](../_media/getting-started/Inventory-folder-structure.png)

-Please note that the example above is taken from the ansible-avd-cloudvision-demo repository.
+Please note that the example above is taken from the [ansible-avd-cloudvision-demo](https://github.com/arista-netdevops-community/ansible-avd-cloudvision-demo) repository.

-The naming is not important.
+The exact name of the inventory file is not important, but is provided to Ansible in the `ansible.cfg` file for the project or as `ansible-playbook -i ./inventory.yml` when later running Ansible.

 ### Inventories
 An example of an what's inside the inventory.yml file is shown below (subset of an actual file for clarity).